NoharOSP/Perfect_Works_Build/README.md

 - Gear Deathblows have been buffed and granted effects.
 Details are in the wiki.
 - Softsubs are now supported.
 - Jessie has been renamed to Jesse.
-- Maison has been renamed to Maison.
+- Maison has been renamed to Mason.

 [Details about previous releases can be found here.](https://github.com/NoharOSP/Perfect_Works_Build/wiki/Version-History)